-- 1. Continuous RNG Test per ANSI X9.31 [5].
-The initial seed is provided in manufacturing. - 2.
-Firmware Load Test: This is a series of tests used to validate the integrity of the personality when it is loaded into the module.
-These tests include CCM for secure and authenticated key transport, Signature test (RSA 4096-bit modulus with SHA-256), AES-256 file decryption, and CRC-32. - 3.
+- 4. Personality Load Test: This is a series of tests used to validate the integrity of the personality when it is loaded into the module.
+These tests include CCM for secure and authenticated key transport, Signature test (RSA 4096-bit modulus with SHA-256), AES-256 file decryption, and CRC-32.
+This will NOT update the firmware itself. - 5.
 Critical Functions Tests: - a.
 Key Integrity Check: All keys are stored with integrity check digits, and those check digits are verified whenever the key is retrieved by the loader for use.
 All clear text key values are destroyed immediately after use. - b. "go" command personality start validation: The "go" command is authenticated using a 1024-bit signature.
 Following this, the personality is validated with CRC-32, then decrypted using AES-256, then validated again using SHA-256 prior to passing control to it.

-Failure of any of the above tests results in an error state.
+Failure of any of the above tests results in an error state (see Sections 9.1 and 9.2 for indicators).
 Recovery from the error state requires power cycling.